AlisaUrsu/Mobile-Application-Programming/README.md

 Stitches and categories cannot be modified by users.

 ## Action - CRUD operations
-1. Create
-Pattern Creation: Users can write a new pattern by entering the pattern name, category, materials, time taken, and detailed steps.
-Each step of the pattern will automatically increment the round number for clarity.
-After saving, the pattern will be stored in the local database (and synced with the server when online).
-2. Read
-Pattern Reading:
+- create: users can add a pattern by writing in a window that works as a note taking application that lets user personalize their patterns.
+Each row of the pattern will be automatically incrementented and the number of stitches automatically calculated.

-Users can view a list of all their patterns, search by name or filter by category.
+- read: users can view a list of all their patterns, search by name or filter by category.
 When selecting a pattern, they will see the full details (steps, materials, time taken, etc.).
+- update: users can edit their existing patterns (e.g., adding more steps or updating the materials list).
+- delete: users can delete a pattern if they no longer need it.

+### Persistance Details
+Every CRUD operation persists on the local database and will be synce with the server when online.
+After creating and saving a pattern, it will be stored in the local database and and synced with the server when online.
 The patterns are retrieved from the local database and synced with the server when online.
-Update
-Pattern Update:

-Users can edit their existing patterns (e.g., adding more steps or updating the materials list).
-The app will automatically save the updated pattern to the local database, syncing changes to the server when online.
+The application will automatically save the updated pattern/will delete the pattern to/from the localdatabase and the changes will be synced with server when online.
-Delete
-Pattern Deletion:

-Users can delete a pattern if they no longer need it.
-The pattern will be removed from the local database and the server.
+The application stores all data in a local database on the device, ensuring users can access their data even when offline.